JustOptimize/ShowHiddenChannels/README.md

 - Restart Discord
 - Enjoy

-In addition you can also use the [this](https://github.com/rauenzi/BetterDiscordAddons/tree/master/Plugins/PermissionsViewer) plugin by [@rauenzi](https://github.com/rauenzi/) to see the channel permissions/access.
+In addition you can also use [this](https://github.com/rauenzi/BetterDiscordAddons/tree/master/Plugins/PermissionsViewer) plugin by [@rauenzi](https://github.com/rauenzi/) to see the channel permissions/access.

 ### Changelog
+- Added permissions to the channel page (v0.1.5)
 - Added eye icon option + bug fixes (v0.1.4)
 - Added information about forums on the "This is a hidden channel" page. (v0.1.3)
 - Added slowmode and nsfw to the channel page. (v0.1.2)
+- Added support for forum channels (v0.1.1)
 - Added a new option to hide the hidden channels from the channel list, brought back channel locked page, bug fixes and more. (v0.1.0)
 - Removed old and buggy lock icons and updated some code (v0.0.8)
 - Fixed notification issue (v0.0.7)